vahidalvandi/v2ray-docker-compose/README.md

 * [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android/releases)
 * [ShadowLink](https://apps.apple.com/us/app/shadowlink-shadowsocks-vpn/id1439686518) for iOS

-### VMESS Protocol
+### VMess Protocol

-This is the list of recommended applications to use the VMESS protocol:
+This is the list of recommended applications to use the VMess and other protocols:

 * [Nekoray](https://github.com/MatsuriDayo/nekoray/releases) for macOS, Windows, and Linux
 * [FoXray](https://foxray.org/#download) for macOS, iOS, and Android